 Moderator: Erik Schmitz eschmitz@marincatholic.org.

-• Forensic and Criminology Club
+• Faith and Flowers Club

-• Intramural Sports
+• Fantasy Sports Club

-• Investment Club
+• Finance Club

-The investment club is a group of students interested in learning about different investment vehicles.
+The Finance Club is a group of students interested in learning about different investment vehicles.
 In the fall semester, club members compete in the Wharton Business School Global High School Investment Competition, which has a stock investment focus.
 Additionally, students meet to hear from guest speakers on topics of interest ranging from basic home financial management to different classes of investments, including securities, real estate, franchises, and venture capital.
 Speakers vary from year to year.

 • Italian Club